ahmedibrahim-lab/Paris_Olympics_2024/README.md

 This project uses the https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games?resource=download dataset to build a database that is then used to create a website displaying the data within.

+Many thanks to Petro for this phenomenal dataset.

 ## Features

 - Converts csvs into a PostgreSQL database.